openEOPlatform/documentation/federation/index.md

 ### Customizing batch job resources on Terrascope

-Jobs running on the (Terrascope) cluster get assigned a default amount of cpu and memory resources.
+Jobs running on the (Terrascope) cluster get assigned a default amount of CPU and memory resources.
 This may not always be enough for your job, for instance when using UDF's.
 Also for very large jobs, you may want to tune your resource settings to optimize for cost.